epapiez/ThinkCPPRunestone/_sources/Chapter7/length.rst

    :answer_a: 11
    :answer_b: 12
    :correct: b
-   :feedback_a: The blank counts as a character.
+   :feedback_a: The space counts as a character.
    :feedback_b: Yes, there are 12 characters in the string.